pytorch/torchtune/docs/source/recipes/lora_finetune_single_device.rst

 LoRA Single Device Finetuning
 =============================

-This recipe supports finetuning on next-token prediction tasks using `LoRA <https://arxiv.org/abs/2106.09685>`_, a technique to significantly reduce memory consumption during training whilst still maintaining competitive performance.
+This recipe supports finetuning on next-token prediction tasks using parameter efficient fine-tuning techniques (PEFT) such as `LoRA <https://arxiv.org/abs/2106.09685>`_ and `QLoRA <https://arxiv.org/abs/2305.14314>`_.
+These techniques significantly reduce memory consumption during training whilst still maintaining competitive performance.

-Interested in using this recipe?
-Check out some of our awesome tutorials to show off how it can be used:

-* :ref:`Finetuning Llama2 with LoRA<lora_finetune_label>`
-* :ref:`End-to-End Workflow with torchtune<dataset_tutorial_label>`
-* :ref:`Fine-tuning Llama3 with Chat Data<chat_tutorial_label>`
-* :ref:`Meta Llama3 in torchtune<llama3_label>`
-* :ref:`Fine-Tune Your First LLM<finetune_llama_label>`

-The best way to get started with our recipes is through the :ref:`cli_label`, which allows you to list all our recipes and configs, run recipes, copy configs and recipes, and validate configs without touching a line of code!

-For example, if you're interested in using this recipe with the latest `Llama models <https://llama.meta.com/>`_, you can fine-tune in just two steps:
+We provide pre-tested out-of-the-box configs which you can get up and running with the latest `Llama models <https://llama.meta.com/>`_ in just two steps:

 .. note::